 Summer legal internships in Washington, D.C.

-The positions are for a period of 10 to 12 weeks and provide a stipend of $5,000 each for travel and living expenses.
-The students will work under the supervision of an experienced attorney who is engaged in conducting oversight on behalf of a congressional committee.
-The students will be able to observe the practice of congressional oversight from the inside, which may include:
+The students work under the supervision of an experienced attorney who is engaged in conducting oversight on behalf of a House or Senate committee.
+The students are able to observe the practice of congressional oversight from the inside which may include:

 - How issues are selected